 A Public Space not only shares several of Bette’s stories and essays as well as color photos of her postcards from Saul Bellow, but also will also be reissuing her books.
 In 2018, her novella Calm Sea and Prosperous Voyage (Jacob’s favorite piece) and a few short stories will be printed in the first of several volumes.
 The University of Chicago opened up the Bellow archives for Hughes, and a forthcoming issue of A Public Space will publish Bette’s side of her correspondence with Bellow.

 Channeling his mother’s muse, Jacob wrote an article for Commentary on rediscovering his mother’s work and unveiling the depth of her relationship with Bellow.
 “I wanted to write up my own little reminiscences and go through the postcards and letters.
 My piece is called Chicago Love Letters: Bette and Bellow,” he said.

-Throughout this process, Jacob has come to recognize a different side of his mother, who is living in a Tulsa nursing home.
-Multiple sclerosis and a brain injury from a car accident have rendered Bette unable to speak.
-“When we read to her, it brings back memories of her family, her writing, her stories … It’s been a way of reconnecting with her,” he said.
+Throughout this process, Jacob came to recognize a different side of his mother, who recently passed away on December 13.
+Multiple sclerosis and a brain injury from a car accident rendered Bette unable to speak.
+While visiting her at a nursing home, “We would read to her, it brought back memories of her family, her writing, her stories … It’s was a way of reconnecting with her,” he said.

 With the vision from A Public Space, Jacob is able to share his mother’s words with a new generation of readers.
 “At the core of her writing is really a moral endeavor,” he said.
 “She wants to tell it like it is: the difficulty, the tragedy and triumph of everyday human life.”